Halloween Pumpkin Cake

 I also grabbed about a 1/2 cup of frosting and added green food coloring.
 This is for the stem and all the swirly vines I love to add.

-Now, find your ideal jack-o-lantern face! (you can do a search on google and find thousands) Print one off the internet and just trace onto your fondant or freehand one.
+Now, find your ideal jack-o-lantern face! (you can do a search on google and find thousands or just wing it) Print one off the internet and just trace onto your fondant or freehand one.
 If you screw up, just re-roll your fondant and start over!

 Place the fondant on the cake, no glue needed, and gently press in place.